jpritikin/coach/content/_index.md

 I live in White City, Oregon (near the California border).

-I am seeing clients by video or audio-only calls (your choice).
+I am seeing clients by video or audio-only (your choice).

 As I am not licensed, I can work with anyone, anywhere in the world.